CoolONEOfficial/personal_site/en/achievements/flutter-study-jam.md

 ---
 date: 2018-11-10 00:00
-description: Сертификат о прохождении двух дней изучения основ Flutter. Я получил его после Flutter Jam – мероприятия от GDG Nizhny Novgorod.
+description: Certificate of Completion of two days of Flutter Study Jam.
+I received it after the Flutter Jam - an event from GDG Nizhny Novgorod.
 tags: flutter, certificate
 logo: .png
 singleImage: .jpg